 [X] Party B may not assign in accordance with § 19.2

 [Note - We do not believe it appropriate that an individual master agreement can be assigned /novated without all master agreements between the parties also being assigned.
 If one master agreement may be assigned separately from the others, such cross-product/cross-agreement netting will be ineffective and will increase the credit risks on the non-transferring party.]

+AOTES: agreed

 §20 Confidentiality